Durham University Home

 Andrew completed his MChem and DPhil in Chemistry at Oxford, the latter under the supervision of Prof. Andrew Goodwin.
 He is now Lecturer in Materials Characterisation at Imperial College London, following a postdoc on the extreme conditions beamline (ID27) at the ESRF.
 His research interests are in functional properties of flexible coordination polymers, in particular at high pressure.

-CCG, IUCr, ECA, Almac Group, Bruker, Rigaku, CCDC, ICG.
+CCG, IUCr, ECA, Almac Group, Bruker, Rigaku, CCDC, BCA-IG, RSC Advances, CrystEngComm, Journal of Materials Chemistry C.